-- Your tools should be hanged so that they don’t touch the ground.
-Hanging tools reduces their exposure to moisture, plus helps to maintain a safe and hazard-free environment – no one wants to accidentally step on a rake!
+- You should hang your tools so that they don’t touch the ground.
+Hanging tools reduces their exposure to moisture, plus helps to maintain a safe and hazard-free environment.
+No one wants to accidentally step on a rake!

-- Make sure to set up your tool shed in an appropriate location, ideally in a central area that makes it quick to access your fields.
+- Make sure to set up your tool shed in an appropriate location.
+Ideally it should be in a central area that makes it quick to access your fields.
 Walking 10 minutes to fetch a tool is burdensome and wastes time.
 Your tool shed should always be dry, protected and close to your work area.

 Keep Your Tools Clean and Develop a Service Schedule

-Maintaining your tools is just as important as storing them properly – taking the time to regularly inspect and take care of your farm tools will allow your investments to last much longer.
+Maintaining your tools is just as important as storing them properly.
+Taking the time to regularly inspect and take care of your farm tools will allow your investments to last much longer.
 Consider the following suggestions and integrate cleaning and service tasks into your farm schedule.
 It will help to ensure that your tools stay in great condition over long-term use.

 - After using bladed tools like shears, hoes, or a greens harvester, take the time to remove any remaining soil or debris before putting them away.
 Soil moisture can cause rust, and it only takes a second to wipe your blade clean, so do this before returning the tool to the shed!
 If rust starts to appear, cover the metal with a light coat of WD-40 and wipe off with a clean rag.

-- Make sure to regularly wash your rototiller, power harrow or any other implement that can sometimes be coated with large chunks of soil after use.
+- Sometimes your rototiller, power harrow or any other implement can be coated with large chunks of soil after use.
+Make sure to regularly wash them.
 For this reason alone, it might be a good investment to buy a high-pressure water gun to effectively and quickly rinse off dirt.